Discovering Graph Generating Dependencies for Property Graph Profiling: GGDMiner Framework

 \subsection{Pre-processing}

-The pre-processing step is responsible for preparing for the mining steps.
-The main goal of the pre-processing step is to select node/edge labels and its attributes that have a high probability of appearing frequently on the graph (support > $\tau$) and should be verified as part of a GGD candidate in the next steps of the framework.

-First, given the set of labels of the graph, in this first step, we filter out labels that the number of nodes/edges is smaller than $\tau$.
-From this point, we consider only the labels which have a frequency bigger than $\tau$.
-Next, we select attribute pairs.
-That means, we identify which attributes of the considered labels have a high probability to appear in a differential constraint.
-Finally, we build auxiliary data structures that will be used on the discovery of differential constraints in the Candidate Generation step.
+In the pre-processing step, the main tasks are: (1) Identifying which are possible extensions and important attributes to consider during the candidate generation and (2) Constructing similarity indexes for the important attributes that will be used in the discovery of differential constraints in the Candidate Generation step.

-\paragraph{Selecting Attribute Pairs} In this task we select which are the attributes for each label that can be compared to each other to form differential constraints of the type $\delta_\text{attr}(x.attr_1, y.attr_2) \le t_{x,y}$, considering that $x$ and $y$ are variable of the same graph pattern with (possibly) different labels and $attr_1$ and $attr_2$ are attributes of the same domain.
-Considering that we are assuming that the user have information about the attribute and domain of each label available, in case the user already knows which attributes are considered more important, this can be set manually.
-In case it is not set manually by the user, based on the assumption that attributes with similar values should also have semantically similar names, we select attributes which its name semantic similarity is above a user-defined threshold.
-We use the semantic similarity because (i) we are looking for semantic correlations between the attributes and (ii) to compare just the attribute names according to semantic similarity is faster than comparing all the actual values of the attributes (unless for all labels of nodes and edges there are more attribute names than values).
-See an example of selected attribute pairs in \autoref{fig:schema}.
+\paragraph{Selecting Attribute Pairs} In this task, we select which are the attributes of each node/edge label that can possibly be part of a differential constraint of the type $\delta_\text{attr}(x.attr_1, y.attr_2) \le t_{x,y}$ or $\delta_\text{attr}(x.attr_1, c) \le t_{x,c}$, considering that $x$ and $y$ are variable of the same graph pattern with (possibly) different labels, $c$ is a constant value and $attr_1$ and $attr_2$ are attributes of the same domain.
+Based on the assumption that attributes with similar values should also have semantically similar names, we select attributes with semantic similarity above a user-defined threshold.
+The pairs and the attributes that are part of a pair with semantic similarity above a user-defined threshold are added to a list of important attributes.
+This list is used to reduce the number of candidates of differential constraints in the next step of the framework as only the pairs of attributes in this list are considered for mining differential constraints of the type $\delta_\text{attr}(x.attr_1, y.attr_2) \le t_{x,y}$, and only attributes that appear in any pair of the list are considered for mining differential constraints of the type $\delta_\text{attr}(x.attr_1, c) \le t_x$. \autoref{fig:schema} shows the important attributes list of our running example.

-\paragraph{Similarity Indexes} To discover differential constraints of the type $\delta_\text{attr}(x.attr_1, \varrho) \le t_{x}$, we build similarity indexes according to the domain of $x.attr_1$ and $\varrho$ to assist on the discovery process of such constraints in the Candidate Generation step.
-The attributes of each node/edge label that we use to build such indexes are either set manually or we consider only the attributes that were selected as part of a pair in the previous task.
-Given the set of attributes, for each one of the attributes we build a structure which groups the attribute values according to their similarity value and the threshold of its corresponding decision boundary domain, we call this structure similarity cluster.